waltermeyer/socket-programming/README.md

 ### Building Your Own Web Server
 You are going to write a web server that is able to "serve" files from your computer to web clients (your web browser of choice).
 This is essentially what a real web server does.

-Your web server should behave like this:
+Your web program (server) should behave like this:

 1. Start your server